vtao1989/PA_5928_2021_spring/README.md

-Here hosts the notes for PA 5928 Data Management & Visualization with R in University of Minnesota.
+Here hosts the notes for PA 5928 Data Management & Visualization with R (Srping 2021) in University of Minnesota.